-MCU prioritizes the safety and well-being of its students, employees and visitors whether that's online or in person.
+MCU prioritizes the safety and well-being of its students, employees, and visitors whether that's online or in person.
 We require the full support and cooperation of the entire MCU community to ensure the continued ability to cultivate and maintain a safe and secure environment.
 Please carefully read and utilize this information to help make MCU a safe place for you and others.
-Each year, the Director of Compliance, the Title IX Coordinator and the President work together to annually update the campus community with accurate information about reporting criminal activity, crime awareness and prevention, campus crime statistics, and law enforcement and other resources available to the MCU community.
-This report is completed with information obtained from the Director of Public Safety at the Salt Lake City Community College, the Sandy Police Department, and Angie Blackett, owner of the Better Mountain Birth Center.
+Each year, the Director of Compliance, the Title IX Coordinator, and the President work together to annually update the campus community with accurate information about reporting criminal activity, crime awareness and prevention, campus crime statistics, and law enforcement and other resources available to the MCU community.
+This report is usually completed with information obtained from police departments and security officers relevant to the venue(s) in which in person events occur.